Lakers vs. Kings Player Props Betting Odds

 |AST

-- Wednesday's prop bet for Sabonis is 17.5 points, 0.2 fewer than his season average.

-- He averages 2.5 more rebounds than his over/under on Wednesday (which is 12.5).

-- Sabonis averages 5.7 assists, 0.8 less than his over/under on Wednesday.
+- The 17.7 points Sabonis scores per game are 0.2 more than his over/under on Wednesday.

 Check out all the prop bet options FanDuel has to offer!